 However, you should bear in mind that having the faeces examined for worm eggs will probably cost more than a wormer!

-This video will be helpful if you have found white worms in dog feces
+This video is helpful if you have found worms in dog poop

 This video gives some helpful information about worming your dog, skipping the first fifteen seconds will avoid the adverts!